12 Ways to Learn About German Culture

 It's time to explore the world again!
-Our world tour has offered inspiration to learn about Brazilian and Polish culture.
 The third post in this editorial series with au pair agency Cultural Care Au Pair focuses on Germany.
 Here are 12 ways to introduce your family to German culture.
-And as with the Brazil and Poland posts, for my readers outside of Massachusetts, there are recommendations below that can be enjoyed from anywhere!
+And as with earlier posts, for my readers outside of Massachusetts, there are recommendations below that can be enjoyed from anywhere!

 1. The Boylston Schul-Verein German-American Club in Walpole offers language classes for kids and hosts events celebrating German culture, such as Oktoberfest.

 2. The Goethe Institut in Boston offers movies, language classes and events to celebrate German culture in the New England area.

 3. Try weiner schnitzel, bratwursts, and other classics at Jacob Wirth’s on Stuart Street.